 7. Go outside.

 I work from home and I am a stay at home mom.
 Some days, it’s easy to stay indoors, especially when the southern California temperatures are soaring.
 Lately, I’ve tried to get outside to get some fresh air, take a walk or even stand quietly and appreciate the world around me.
 We live in an area where there are lots of birds, wild life and beautiful views.
-Sometimes, I have a tendency to lock myself inside, with the Icemasters Refrigeration and Air Conditioning and forget about the natural beauty around me.
+Sometimes, I have a tendency to lock myself inside, with the air conditioning on and forget about the natural beauty around me.
 At times, it’s an effort to get outside, but I never regret it!